filisko/debugbar-redbean/README.md

 With this collector you will be able to see a new section in your Debugbar called "RedBean", which will contain all the executed queries by RedBean.

 ## Install
-To install it simply run:
+To install it you can use Composer:

 `composer require filisko/debugbar-redbean`